NotnAK/bachelor_project/README.md

    pip install --upgrade pip
    pip install -r requirements.txt
    ```
+⚠️ Note: Some packages in requirements.txt may fail to install due to version conflicts or platform-specific issues.
+In this situation, you will have to set it manually.
 ### 3.6.
 Run migrations & start the server

 > **Note:** Because the dump includes all past migrations (table `django_migrations`), running `migrate` will skip them and apply only any new ones.